The Port of Thunder, Kaminari-mon, marks the entrance to the Sensoji Temple in Asakusa (Tokyo).

 A Asakusa (Tokyo), vendors of all kinds offer culinary products and souvenirs for the crowd.

 In addition to its traditional side, Asakusa in Tokyo life as with festivals.

 The beating heart of the lower city

-"Asakusa! ... universal Asakusa!
+Yasunari Kawabata, (1899-1972), winner of the Nobel Literature Prise, described the neighbourhood as follows: "Asakusa! ... universal Asakusa!
 All sorts of living things come out of there.
 It shows bare, all throbbing desires.
 It is a huge flood of various types and classes of men.
-At dawn or dusk, is an unfathomable and endless stream: Asakusa is alive ...
+At dawn or dusk, is an unfathomable and endless stream: Asakusa is alive...
 A huge dense crowd parades by.
-This district forged in an old mold belongs to the crowd and is completely transformed".
-An impression of the Nobel Prize winner Yasunari Kawabata (1899-1972).
+This district forged in an old mould belongs to the crowd and is completely transformed.”

 When they want to go out in Tokyo, most visitors automatically head to Shibuya, Roppongi or Shinjuku.
 But Asakusa is the place where the Tokyo locals have gathered for decades, even centuries, after sunset to relax over a drink.
 You will also find, in addition to its countless restaurants, many traditional theatres and cinemas.